warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 };
 ```

-We need to update our initial state and set previously generated wallet address as the owner of the contract.
-Please remember that this step is only needed in case of dynamically generated wallet (usually when we are using testnets).
+We need to update our initial state and set the previously generated wallet address as the owner of the contract.
+Please remember that this step is only needed in case of a dynamically generated wallet (usually when we are using testnets).

 ## 🪗 Deploying contract